11 inch Hand-Forged Khukuri Knife 5160 Jeep Leaf Spring Blade

 Free Shipping

-For over 200 years, the iconic khukuri knife has been the equipment of choice for Nepal's legendary Gurkha warriors feared by enemies and revered by collectors.
-This 11-inch masterpiece isn't just a blade; it's a piece of living military history, hand-forged using the same techniques that made the khukuri famous for its devastating chopping power and battlefield reliability.
-Crafted at our family workshop in Nepal, every knife carries the soul of a warrior.
-Discover the history of Nepal's brave soldiers in our blog | here.
+Indeed, this 11-inch masterpiece isn’t just a blade, it’s a piece of living military history, hand-forged using the same techniques that made the Khukuri famed for its chopping power and battlefield reliability.
+In addition, crafted at our family workshop in Nepal, every knife carries the soul of a warrior.
+Moreover, discover the history of Nepal's brave soldiers in our blog | here.

 Spine (22-25 RC): Shock-absorbing flexibility